-The Strategic Revenue Plan is inspired by a Mayor's initiative and the long-standing traditions of Paradise Valley's Mayor and Council's values and directives for fiscal prudence and stability.
-This report brings together an ASU grad revenue risk assessment study, GFOA recommended practices, and the Town's revenue analysis, annual financial forecast and budget preparation.
-The Strategic Revenue Plan looks at specific revenue trends, their basis and how likely risk factors could influence their performance that would impact the Town's governmental operations, obligation repayments and capital improvement plans.
+The Strategic Revenue Plan is inspired by a Mayor's initiative and the long-standing traditions of Paradise Valley's values and directives for fiscal prudence and stability.
+This report brings together an ASU graduate students' "Paradise Valley Revenue Risk Assessment" study, GFOA recommended practices, and the Town's revenue analysis, and the annual financial forecast and budget preparation.
+The Strategic Revenue Plan looks at specific revenue trends, their basis and how likely risk factors could influence their performance and would impact the Town's governmental operations, obligation repayments and capital improvement plans.
+This helps to determine the Town's ability to withstand shocks and stress in revenues while maintaining services over a recovery period.